camunda/camunda-docs-static/get-started/content/archive/javaee7/service-task.md

 To persist the entity with JPA, we add an entity bean to our process application.
 Create a package `org.camunda.bpm.getstarted.pizza` and then place the following `OrderEntity` class into that package:

+{{< note title="Camunda dropped support for handling JPA entities as variables." class="warning" >}}
+Camunda Automation Platform 7.19 is the last release that supports handling JPA entities as variables

+You need to add a process engine plugin to achieve some of the next steps in the guide: [example](https://github.com/camunda/camunda-bpm-examples/tree/master/process-engine-plugin)
+{{< /note >}}

 ```java
 package org.camunda.bpm.getstarted.pizza;